How to save money in everyday life.

-19. Only use the washing machine when you have a full load and try washing your clothes at a lower temperature.
-Most modern powders and detergents claim that you can get your clothes clean at 30° - 40°C. If things get really tight you will need to wash by hand.
+19. This is a great example of how to save money.
+Only use the washing machine when you have a full load and try washing your clothes at a lower temperature.
+Most modern powders and detergents claim that you can get your clothes clean at 30° - 40°C. If money gets really tight you may well need to wash by hand.

 You could also save money by only partially drying them in the dryer and then finishing drying your clothes on a clothes horse or something similar.
 Avoid drying them on radiators as this stops the heat getting out into the rest of the room and will cause damp and encourage mould to grow.
 Always make sure the room is ventilated, i.e. there is an open window to allow the damp to escape and always make sure you close the door behind you.